rezakhan995/open-links-in-new-tab/README.md

-# external-links-in-new-tab
+# open-links-in-new-tab
 Wordpress plugin.
-Opens all external links in a new window.
+Opens links in a new tab.
 Search engine optimization (SEO) friendly.